 Start gently at the back of the tongue, pulling or brushing forward and use water to lubricate the process so the brush doesn’t drag along the tongue surface.

-- brush your teeth twice daily with a fluoride containing toothpaste,
+- brush your teeth twice daily with a fluoride containing toothpaste

-- clean between your teeth daily with floss or interdental brushes,
+- clean between your teeth daily with floss or interdental brushes

-- drink plenty of water,
+- drink plenty of water

-- stop smoking,
+- stop smoking

-- limit sugary foods and drinks, and
+- limit sugary foods and drinks